OMandila/battleships_game/README.md

 #### Resolved Bugs
 - Initial versions did not correctly identify invalid input ranges for both players.
 I resolved this by accounting for the empty, i.e., empty cells ' ' in the domain values for the column coordinates.
 - Initial versions of the game did not correctly track the number of ships and missiles.
 I corrected this by initializing the counter outside the loop.
-- The deployed version of my Battleships game was at one point in time not displaying the Game Analysis section well, i.e., this section was constantly truncated midway.
+- The deployed version of my Missiles Attack game was at one point in time not displaying the Game Analysis section well, i.e., this section was constantly truncated midway.
 I resolved this bug by adding new line escape characters (\n) on every print statement in the Game Analysis section.

 #### Unresolved Bugs
 - No unresolved bugs are known at the moment.